5. CONDUCTING RESEARCH

 Example 3: “Planners expected that when completed the … bridge would set a world record for long-span bridges of all types” [3; p.
 175].

-If you find that you have to incorporate a lot of square brackets and ellipses to make the quotation work, you might be better of simply paraphrasing instead of trying to quote.
+If you find that you have to incorporate a lot of square brackets and ellipses to make the quotation work, you might be better off simply paraphrasing instead of trying to quote.
+The goal is to maintain the integrity of the original quote whenever possible.

 Paraphrasing and Summarizing

-Paraphrase and summary differ in that paraphrases focuses on a smaller, specific section of text that when paraphrased may be close to the length of the original.
+Paraphrase and summary differ in that paraphrases focuses on a smaller, specific section of text (a few sentences or paragraphs at most) that when reworded may be close to the length of the original.
 For example, you might paraphrase a concluding portion of the Petroski excerpt above like this:

 At the end of its construction, the large cantilever bridge cost $25 million, but the cost in lives lost far exceeded the prediction of one death for each million spent.
 While planers hoped that the bridge would set a global record, in fact, its claim to fame was much more grim [3].

-Summaries, on the other hand, are condensations of large chunks of text, so they are much shorter than the original and capture only the main ideas.
-A summary of the above excerpt might look like this:
+Summaries, on the other hand, provide condensations of large chunks of text — perhaps a long section of an article, or even the entire text.
+As a result, they are much shorter than the original, capturing only the key ideas.
+A summary of Petroski’s entire excerpt above might look like this:

 According to Petroski, a large bridge built in Quebec during the early part of the twentieth century claimed the lives of dozens of workers during its construction.
 The collapse of the bridge early in its construction represented a pivotal design failure for Canadian engineers that shaped the profession [3].